 Today I'm sharing a short guide to the milk ladder, based on my own experience and from talking to other CMPA mums online.
 Our first attempt at the milk ladder was when my daughter was 2, and was unsuccessful.
 We restarted the milk ladder in May 2017 when my daughter was 3.
 For a long time, we thought that she was ok with cooked milk.
 Unfortunately, after a while we discovered that she was getting silent reflux.
-So for now we are taking a break.
-But we will come back to it when she is a little bit older.
+So we took a break.
+Now in 2022, aged 8, she can tolerate baked milk, woohoo!
+Although persuading her to try the next step is a bit more tricky now she is older!

 Please note: this post contains general information and does not substitute for healthcare advice.
 If you are in any doubt about what to do, please speak to a health professional.